UoB-COMSM0166/2025-group-30/README.md

 </div>

 # 3.Introduction
-- 5% ~250 words
-- Describe your game, what is based on, what makes it novel?

 Our game is a casual stacking challenge inspired by a classic mini-game from the popular title *Mole Manor*.
 Drawing from its gameplay, we set the game's backdrop during the harvest season on a farm.
 Players must control their character's left and right movements to catch falling haystacks and place them into a basket within a limited time in order to reach the collection goal and advance to the next level.